syncfusion-content/reactjs-docs/ReactJS/Maps/Customization.md

 ### Base Map Index

-Specifies the index of the map to determine the shape layer to be displayed, you can use `basemapindex` property and the default value is 0.
+Specifies the index of the map to determine the shape layer to be displayed, you can use `baseMapIndex` property and the default value is 0.

 {% highlight javascript %}